-The Wineglass Bay and Hazards Beach Circuit hike is a 12.8km, grade 4 trail located in the Freycinet National Park, Tasmania.
+Wineglass Bay and Hazards Beach Circuit is a 12.8km, grade 4 Circuit hike located in Freycinet National Park Tasmania.
 The hike should take approximately 5hrs to complete.

 The Wineglass Bay and Hazards Beach Circuit is a Family friendly loop track that combines most of the popular shorter walks like Wineglass Bay and Hazards Beach.
 Most of the trail is fairly flat except for the steep climb up to Wineglass Bay lookout but its well paved with steps and not too difficult.
 The lookout gives you amazing views of Wineglass Bay, Mt Graham and Mt Freycinet.
 After the lookout you descend a natural staircase to the spectacular Wineglass Bay beach.
 Its then a flat trail across the Isthmus through Baksia, She-Oak and Coastal Gum forest and crossing a boardwalk over the lagoon.
 A short clamber over a dune brings you to the beautiful Hazards Beach which is safe for swimming.
 Walk along the sandy beach to pick up the trail which then follows the peninsula affording stunning views of the coastline back to the carpark.
 This walk is the best day walk in Freycinet and incorporates spectacular beaches, amazing views and lovely coastal vegetation.

 This walk is within the Freycinet National Park.
 The low, marshy isthmus across which this walk takes you is an unusually wide and well developed tombolo-dune barred lagoon system.
 This isthmus is composed of Holocene sand and alluvial deposits and also has low hills of weathered granite which are distinct from the bare granite outcrops of the Hazards and Mt Freycinet-Mt Graham mountains.